 Vanna Gonzales, Assistant Professor, Faculty of Justice and Social Inquiry, School of Social Transformation, Arizona State University at email@example.com

-Special thanks to students Carrie Bauer, Nick Friend, Vivian Figueroa, Gene Sanchez, Hannah Meyer and Jamie Roberts, as well as Alt^I director, Ruvi Wijesuriya and staff (particularly Matt Rhoton, Guy Peters and Robert Kilman) all of whom have worked hard to help develop the site.
+Special thanks to students Carrie Bauer, Nick Friend, Vivian Figueroa, Gene Sanchez, Hannah Meyer, Jamie Roberts, Merry Farrier, Ryan Blum, and Lauren Davis as well as Alt^I director, Ruvi Wijesuriya and staff (particularly Matt Rhoton, Guy Peters and Robert Kilman) all of whom have worked hard to help develop the site.

 Social Economy AZ was made possible by a Pathways to Entrepreneurship Grant (Vanna Gonzales, P.I. and Nancy Jurik Co-PI) funded by the Office of University Initiatives, ASU/Kauffman Foundation and the School of Social Transformation, ASU.